-Unfortunately, close to 70% of the country’s population lives in extreme poverty, leading to a host of grievous societal conditions such as epidemics, hunger, lack of employment and social mobility and orphaned children with no one to look to.
+Unfortunately, close to 70% of the country’s population lives in extreme poverty, leading to a host of grievous societal conditions such as epidemics, hunger, lack of employment and social mobility, and orphaned children with no one to look to.

-IFRE’s programs in Tanzania include teaching English, empowering women and training local kids in how to use a computer.
+IFRE’s programs in Tanzania include teaching English, empowering women, and training local kids in how to use a computer.
 Starting at the low price of $175USD, these programs are attainable for almost anyone, making IFRE and Tanzania excellent choices for your Africa volunteer work.

-Located on the equator, Uganda is a diverse land of jungles, savannah and beautiful Lake Victoria.
-Many adventurers of the past went to great lengths to discover the source of Nile that is located there, and the country remains an amazing destination for adventurous individuals looking for a unique experience deep in Africa.
+Located on the equator, Uganda is a diverse land of jungles, savannah, and beautiful Lake Victoria.
+Many adventurers of the past went to great lengths to discover the source of the Nile that is located there, and the country remains an amazing destination for adventurous individuals looking for a unique experience deep in Africa.

 However, there are many problems plaguing Uganda.
 Poverty has led to thousands of orphaned children, and HIV is still a major issue.
-IFRE’s volunteer programs in Uganda are committed to important work aimed at improving these conditions such as working with orphans, teaching English, spreading awareness of HIV and caring for its victims and more.
+IFRE’s volunteer programs in Uganda are committed to important work aimed at improving these conditions such as working with orphans, teaching English, spreading awareness of HIV and caring for its victims, and more.